spaceninja/spaceninja-classic/content/blog/2010/font-face-faux-styles.md

 ![double-italic and bold styles](/images/worst.png)

-<figcaption>fig b: faux browser styles applied on top of proper italic and bold fonts</figcaption>
+<figcaption>Figure B: Faux browser styles applied on top of proper italic and bold fonts.</figcaption>
 </figure>

 To solve that problem, you reset `font-weight` and `font-style` on the nested styles to disable the faux browser styles.